Vitamin D and Autoimmune Disease: The Vital Connection & Research

 Estrogen Interactions and Gender Differences

-The relationship works both directions.
-The active nutrient form influences estrogen production in specific tissues.
-This creates a complex feedback loop affecting immune balance.
+The relationship runs both ways.
+The active form of vitamin D also influences estrogen production in specific tissues, creating a complex feedback loop that shapes immune balance — and may help explain why autoimmune conditions disproportionately affect women.

 Hormonal Factor Effect on Vitamin D Immune Outcome